tireddy2/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

-There are several approaches clients can use to mitigate key targetting attacks. {{?CONSISTENCY=I-D.draft-wood-key-consistency}} provides an analysis of the options for ensuring the key configurations are consistent between different clients.Clients SHOULD employ some technique to mitigate key targetting attack.
+There are several approaches clients can use to mitigate key targetting attacks. {{?CONSISTENCY=I-D.draft-wood-key-consistency}} provides an analysis of the options for ensuring the key configurations are consistent between different clients.
+Clients SHOULD employ some technique to mitigate key targetting attack.
 One mitigation specific to this mechanism is validating that SVCB or HTTPS records including the "oblivious-configs" are protected by DNSSEC {{?DNSSEC=RFC4033}}.
 This prevents attacks